Design

 Through interviews, observation, and hands-on experimentation, Design School students identified some of Nakivale’s most urgent challenges and designed locally driven responses, including:

-Home-based GBV alert tools, designed to prevent violence and raise awareness;
+Home-based gender based violence alert tools, designed to prevent violence and raise awareness

 Beyond the Classroom